PROSA-Project/prosa/README.md

 # Prosa: Formally Proven Schedulability Analysis

-This repository contains the main Coq specification & proof development of the [Prosa open-source project](https://prosa.mpi-sws.org), which was launched in 2016.
+This repository contains the main specification & proof development of the [Prosa open-source project](https://prosa.mpi-sws.org).
+Technically, Prosa is a library for the [Rocq Prover](https://rocq-prover.org) (previously known as the [Coq Proof Assistant](https://rocq-prover.org/about#Name)).

-From 2018–201, Prosa was further developed in the context of the [RT-Proofs research project](https://rt-proofs.inria.fr/) (funded jointly by ANR and DFG, projects ANR-17-CE25-0016 and DFG-391919384, respectively).
+The Prosa project was launched in 2016.
+From 2018–2021, Prosa was refactored and enhanced in the context of the [RT-Proofs research project](https://rt-proofs.inria.fr/) (funded jointly by ANR and DFG, projects ANR-17-CE25-0016 and DFG-391919384, respectively).

 <center><img alt="RT-Proofs logo" src="http://prosa.mpi-sws.org/figures/rt-proofs-logo.png" width="300px"></center>

+Prosa was developed further in the context of the TOROS ERC project (2019–2023, grant agreement No 803111).

 Prosa continues to be maintained and developed by the MPI-SWS Real-Time Systems group and contributors.
 Patches and merge requests are very welcome!